meejah/txtorcon/docs/guide.rst

 "ephemeral" services cannot be updated after they're created.

-Note that it's possible for other controllers to create ephemeral services that your controller can't enumerate.
+Note that it's possible for other controllers to create ephemeral services that Tor doesn't allow your controller to enumerate.

 .. _guide_custom_circuits: